mindaffect/pymindaffectBCI/docs/source/FAQ.rst

-How do I improve my reported calibration accuracy?
+How do I improve my calibration accuracy?
 --------------------------------------------------
 First, open the signal viewer by pressing 0 in the main menu to check the quality of the EEG signal.
 If the reported noise to signal ratio is high, try to reduce the noise as follows: